OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/instance-level-transforms.md

 }
 ```

-2. **Use instance level 1.** That way, there is no reference to the specific object's space.
-Bu sure to turn off concatenation
+2 **Use instance level 1.** That way, there is no reference to the specific object's space.
+Make sure to turn
-of transforms, as we only want the level 1 transform.
+off concatenation of transforms, as we only want the level 1 transform.
 (Normals are already authored in instance level 0 space)

 ```lua
 instanceLeavesSphere = InstanceGeometry("instanceLeavesSphere") {